ZFancy/awesome-activation-engineering/README.md

 ---

-**Disclaimer**: This repository is for educational and research purposes only.
-The papers and resources listed here are the property of their respective authors and organizations.
+**Disclaimer**: This repository is for research purposes only.
+The papers and resources listed here are the property of their respective authors.